 Applications will be reviewed by representatives from the Reinert Center staff and SLU faculty.
 Priority consideration will be given to applications that:

 Applicants also are encouraged to consider including collaborative distance learning projects.

 Benefits of receiving an Innovative Teaching Fellowship include:

-For a list of current and previous Innovative Teaching Fellows and their bios, visit our Innovative Teaching Fellows page.
+For a list of current and previous Innovative Teaching Fellows and their bios, visit Innovative Teaching Fellows.